Group with operators: Category-theoretic remarks

 In category theory, a group with operators can be defined as an object of a functor category GrpM where M is a monoid (i.e. a category with one object) and Grp denotes the category of groups.
-This definition is equivalent to the previous one, provided $\Omega$ is a monoid (otherwise we may expand it to include the identity and all compositions).
+This definition is equivalent to the previous one, provided $\Omega$ is a monoid (if not, we may expand it to include the identity and all compositions).

 A morphism in this category is a natural transformation between two functors (i.e., two groups with operators sharing same operator domain M).
 Again we recover the definition above of a homomorphism of groups with operators (with f the component of the natural transformation).